chatgut/userServiceEmi/README.md

 ````

 {
-    "name": "Emi",
+    "name": "Otto",
+    "firstName": "Karl-Otto",
+    "lastName": "Olsson",
     "imageLink": "https://http.cat/201"
 }
 ````
 User name has to be unique.
-Image url is optional.
+First name, last name and image link are optional.

 Response:
 - 200 OK if user is created or updated.